MarcelRobeer/explabox/README.md

 ---

+Developed to meet the practical machine learning (ML) auditing requirements of the Netherlands National Police, `explabox` is an open-source Python toolkit for the complete ML auditing lifecycle.
+It implements a standardized four-step workflow&mdash;`Explore`, `Examine`, `Explain`, and `Expose`&mdash;to produce reproducible and holistic evaluations of text-based models.

-The `explabox` aims to support data scientists and machine learning (ML) engineers in explaining, testing and documenting AI/ML models, developed in-house or acquired externally.
-The `explabox` turns your **ingestibles** (AI/ML model and/or dataset) into **digestibles** (statistics, explanations or sensitivity insights)!
+The framework turns opaque models and data (**ingestibles**) into interpretable reports and visualizations (**digestibles**) tailored for diverse stakeholders, from developers and auditors to legal and ethical oversight bodies.
+It aids in explaining, testing and documenting AI/ML models, developed in-house or acquired externally.

 *<p align="center">
   <img src="https://github.com/MarcelRobeer/explabox/blob/main/img/ingestibles-to-digestibles.png?raw=true" alt="ingestibles to digestibles">*
 </p>

-The `explabox` can be used to:
+`explabox` operationalizes the audit process through its standardized four-step workflow:

 - __Explore__: describe aspects of the model and data.
 - __Examine__: calculate quantitative metrics on how the model performs.
 - __Expose__: see model sensitivity to random inputs (_safety_), test model generalizability (e.g. sensitivity to typos; _robustness_), and see the effect of adjustments of attributes in the inputs (e.g. swapping male pronouns for female pronouns; _fairness_), for the dataset as a whole (_global_) as well as for individual instances (_local_).
 - __Explain__: use XAI methods for explaining the whole dataset (_global_), model behavior on the dataset (_global_), and specific predictions/decisions (_local_).

-A number of experiments in the `explabox` can also be used to provide transparency and explanations to stakeholders, such as end-users or clients.
+A number of analyses in the `explabox` can also be used to provide transparency and explanations to stakeholders, such as end-users or clients.

 > :information_source: The `explabox` currently only supports natural language text as a modality.
 In the future, we intend to extend to other modalities.